 Q. Do I have to cite a book if I'm only mentioning the title?

-You can mention the title of a book without needing to cite it on your References page.
+You can mention the title of a book without needing to cite it on the References page.

 - This does not need a citation.

-However, if you are summing up (or paraphrasing) content or ideas from the book, then you would need to cite the book and put it on your References page.
+However, if summing up (or paraphrasing) content or ideas from the book, cite the book and put it on the References page.

 - The book would be listed as a source on the References page.

-For examples of APA citations, see the APA Help guide.
+For examples of citations, see the APA Help guide.